qutech/QuMADA/docs/tutorials.rst

 ###########################################
-Specifying database for storing the data
+Specifying the database for storing the data
 ###########################################

 In case you have not already initialized a QCoDeS database you can easily do so by using the load_db(path_to_db [optional) method, which either takes the path to the database you want to use or, when no argument is supplied, opens an open-file prompt allowing you to simply pick the database you want to use (be aware that the prompt might pop up behind other windows).
 Alternatively, you can provide a valid path and a filename as input argument to create a new database.
+Feel free to use the initialise_or_create_database_at method from QCoDeS and do not forget to setup an experiment container in case you created a new database (more details in the QCoDeS documentation).

 At this point we have taken care of all preliminary steps required before defining the measurement.
 Except for changing the measurement name in the metadata object, you will have to do those steps only when exchanging the sample or altering the setup.

 From now on, we will go through a typical workflow for characterizing a gate-defined Single Electron Transistor (SET) in a semiconductor heterostructure such as Si/SiGe or Si MOS.
-Measurements in QuMADA are mainly defined by two things: The gate_parameters and the measurement script used.
+Measurements in QuMADA are mainly defined by two things: The terminal_parameters and the measurement script used.

 ###############################